strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 <br />

-If the plugin declares content-types with relations between them, migrating relations to v4 should be done manually.
-Update the `server/content-types/<contentTypeName>/schema.json` file for each content-type with the following procedure:
+If the plugin declares content-types with relations between them, migrating relations to v4 should be done manually in the [schema](/developer-docs/latest/development/backend-customization/models.md#model-schema) of the content-types.

+To update content-type relations, update the `server/content-types/<contentTypeName>/schema.json` file for each content-type with the following procedure:

 1. Declare the relation explicitly by setting the `type` attribute value to `"relation"`.